SuperCedric/PA_2/README.md

        [ 0.20977845,  1.43447665,  1.32580686,  1.42176269, -1.2471708 ]])
 ```

-## No. 2: Divisble by 3 Problem ##
+## 2️⃣ Divisible by 3 Problem ##
 The Divisible by 3 Problem, in my opinion, was an easier task compared to the Normalization problem.

-In this problem, we are tasked to create a 10x10 array that includes the squares of the first 100 integers.
-In the 10x10 array, we are then tasked to find the numbers divisible by 3, save it in another array, and save it in a .npy file.
+### Documentation ###

-To code this problem, we need to create the 10x10 array first and store it in variable "A".
-For efficiency, I made sure that the function to create the 10x10 array is created in just 1 line.
-We can then proceed to check the array for the numbers divisible by 3.
-These numbers can now be inputted in a separate array, stored in the variable "div".
-I reshaped the div array to a 3x11 array to make it more pleasant and readable for the user.
-I then saved this in the .npy file.
-Additionally, I made sure to print the two arrays so we can check if the arrays generated are logically correct.
+To code this problem, a 10x10 array, `A` was created in one line for efficiency.
+Next, elements divisible by 3 were extracted and stored in a new array, `div`, which was reshaped to a 3x11 array for better readability.
+The result was saved as a `.npy` file, and both arrays were printed to verify their correctness.

 ## CODE ##
 ```python